Velocidex/velociraptor-docs/content/vql_reference/parsers/_index.md

 ## parse_binary
 <span class='vql_type pull-right'>Function</span>

-Parse a binary file into a datastructure using a profile.
+Parse a binary file into a data structure using a profile.

 This plugin extract binary data from strings.
 It works by applying a profile to the binary string and generating an object from